 - (a) These Local Criminal Rules apply in all criminal proceedings.

 - (b) In addition to Local Civil Rules referenced elsewhere in these Local Criminal Rules, the following Local Civil Rules also apply in criminal proceedings:

+- 1.1.
+Application of Rules (except that the Local Criminal Rules are promulgated under 28 U.S.C. § 2071 and Fed.
+R. Crim.
+P. 57 and apply in all criminal actions and proceedings governed by the Federal Rules of Criminal Procedure)

 - 1.2.
 Night Depository

 - 1.3.
 Admission to the Bar

 - 1.4.
-Withdrawal or Displacement of Attorney of Record
+Notice of Appearance; Withdrawal or Displacement of Attorney of Record

 - 1.5.
 Discipline of Attorneys

 - 1.6 Duty of Attorneys in Related Cases

 - 1.7.
-Fees of Court Reporters
+Fees of Court Clerks and Reporters

 - 1.8.
-Recording of Proceedings and Electronic Equipment
+Electronic Equipment and Recording, Broadcasting, and Streaming of Court Matters

 - 1.9.
 Acceptable Substitutes for Affidavits

 - 5.2.
 Requirements for Electronic Filing and Service; Duty to Review Underlying Orders

 - 5.3.
 Service by Overnight Delivery

 - 6.2.
 Orders on Motions

 - 39.1.
 Custody of Trial and Hearing Exhibits

 - 58.1.
 Remand by an Appellate Court

 - 67.1.
 Order for Deposit in Interest-Bearing Account

-- 72.1 Power of Magistrate Judges
+- 72.1Powers of Magistrate Judges

-For relevant historical context for this Local Rule, consult the Appendix of Committee Notes.
+For relevant historical context for this local rule, consult the Appendix of Committee Notes.